apache/cordova-docs/docs/en/edge/cordova/media/capture/MediaFile.getFormatData.md

 ## Supported Platforms

+- Amazon Fire OS
 - Android
 - BlackBerry WebWorks 5.0+
 - iOS
 - Windows Phone 7 and 8
 - Windows 8

+##  Amazon Fire OS Quirks

+The API to access media file format information is limited, so not all `MediaFileData` properties are supported.

 ## BlackBerry WebWorks Quirks